graycoreio/daffodil/libs/design/notification/README.md

 <design-land-example-viewer-container example="dismissible-notification"></design-land-example-viewer-container>

 ## Accessibility
-Notifications with a `danger` or `warn` status have a `role="alert"` so that it can be announced by assistive technologies.
+Notifications with a `critical` or `warn` status have a `role="alert"` so that it can be announced by assistive technologies.
 See (live region roles)[https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles#4._live_region_roles] for more information.
 All other notifications have a `role="status"`.
 Notifications have a `tabindex="0"` so users can discover them while tabbing through a page.